felippe-regazio/wrun/README.md

 # wrun

-Dynamically run a function inside a Web Worker on the client side, without the needing of a dedicated file.
+This lib allows you to dynamically run a function inside a Web Worker on the client side, without the needing of a dedicated file.
 This means that you can execute a JS function as a subprocess, avoiding the slow down, break or freeze of the main thread.
+With this, you can emulate multithreading on your  client side JavaScript code.
 This lib is also minimal: 811 bytes.

 ## Reason

 To create a Web Worker you commonly need a new `.js` file and a URL that points to this file, then you load this file as a worker: `const worker = new Worker('http://site.com/your-file.js');`.

-With `wrun` you can dinamically run a function inside a dinamic `Worker` directly from the current runtime, without the needing of a thirty part file: `wrun(function() {});`.
-This is way easier to handle dinamic subprocess.
+With `wrun` you can dinamically run a function inside a `Worker` as a just in time subprocess execution, without the needing of a thirty part file: `wrun(function() {});`.
+This make way easier to handle background executions and dynamic subprocess.

 ## Getting started